The Vessel Theory: Why Your Business Can't Outgrow You

 What is the vessel?

-Think of it this way: you can pour water into a glass, but the glass determines how much water it holds.
+Think of it this way: you can pour water into a glass, but the glass determines how much it holds.
 You can build the most sophisticated water delivery system in the world, but if the glass is small, it overflows.

 Most entrepreneurs are building better delivery systems while ignoring the glass.